 Back in the day, desktops were the primary device used to surf the web, so optimisation was largely focused on these.
 Today however, mobiles are the preferred device, now accounting for over 65% of digital media time.
 In 2015, mobiles officially surpassed desktops in terms of Google searches made across 10 countries, including Australia, the US and Japan.
 And this doesn’t even cover tablets, as Google group tablets with desktops rather than smartphones.
 With this in mind, the value in optimising for mobile is undeniable.
 Business must focus on optimising the mobile experience, especially apps, and ensuring page load time is 2 seconds or less.
 Pages with longer load time receive a far greater bounce rate, and a lower average time spent on the page, thus resulting in a lower average conversion rate.
 Not ideal.

 Finally, the practice of link building has changed dramatically over the years.
 In the primitive days of SEO, it was all about link stuffing in order to obtain a higher ranking on search engines.
 Today however, the focus has shifted to the quality of links on web pages, and how relevant they are to the end-user’s needs, whilst link stuffing from spammy websites is penalized heavily by Google.
 It is therefore vital that any business or SEO consultant Melbourne ensures they are creating high quality content that includes relevant links that are of value to the user.

-SEO is continuously changing to better the user experience, and it is our role as a business or SEO consultant Melbourne, Australia to ensure we are adapting.
+SEO is continuously changing to better the user experience, and it is our role as a SEO company in Melbourne, Australia to ensure we are adapting..
 Newpath WEB keep your audience captivated with creative and innovative posts across the various social media platforms with which your business has a profile.
 For more information, visit https://www.newpathweb.com.au/ or call 1300 761 806